retepasw/simplespidphp-pasw/modules/core/docs/authproc_attributerealm.md

 `core:AttributeRealm`
 =====================

-*NOTE:* This filter has been deprecated and will be removed in a future release.
-Please use `core:ScopeFromAttribute` instead.

 This filter creates a new attribute with the realm of the user.

 The new attribute is names `realm` by default, but can be controlled by the `attributename` option.